 Home-schooled students are encouraged to apply for admission.
 The Admissions Office works with home-schooled students individually considering each situation as unique.
 Requirements are the same as other freshmen or transfer applicants.
-A record of grades from grades 9-12 must be submitted in the form of a transcript, or GED certification.
+Home school transcripts should include grades from 9-12, a graduation date, final GPA, and a signature of the school official.
 An ACT or SAT score is also required.